davidpdrsn/Shinson-Learning/README.markdown

 Shinson Learning
 ================

-Shinson Learning is a Rails 4 app on Ruby 2.0 and deployed to Heroku.
+Shinson Learning is a Rails 4 app on Ruby 2.

 Development
 -----------